 The Importance of the Roll Cast for Hucho Fishing

-It is clear that a hucho shooting head can be thrown overhead, but a shooting head for hucho fishing is only really good if it can also be used to present large streamers at a good distance with a shot roll cast, even under difficult space conditions.
-For this you need a huchen rod that loads deep enough into the lower area of the blank and thus enables the power for a roll cast to be generated at all.
-It is well known that top action rods are only suitable for overhead fishing.
-If the appropriate device is available, then the shooting head must have enough mass and the right length to catapult the streamer out of the water towards the target.
+Any hucho shooting head can be cast overhead, but an excellent shooting head for hucho fishing should be able to transport large streamers at a good distance under difficult space conditions.
+Otherwise you might not be able to fish many of the good spots.
+For such spots you need a huchen rod that loads the bottom area of the blank really well and thus generates the power for a long roll cast.
+It is well known that tip action rods are only suitable for overhead fishing.
+Provided the appropriate rod is available, your shooting head must have enough mass and the right length to catapult the streamer out of the water towards the target.
 The video provided shows this impressively.
-There is no rear space to the rear, and above me the branches of the trees under which I am standing can be seen.
-This is a course that does not allow overhead throws.
+There is no rear space, and above me the branches of the trees under which I am standing can be seen.
+I use a 11.6 ft.
+Hucho Hunter rod as a longer rod would hit the overhead branches at such a spot.
+This is a spot that does not allow any overhead casts as I am standing close to the steep bank and a maximum of 1m backspace is available.
 A two-handed rod is necessary here, because with a one-handed rod such large streamers (here approx. 28 cm long) cannot be rolled out of the water at all.

-In the video, the throwing distance is approx. 18 m for the first roll, and approx. 21 m for the second.
-Under other conditions, such large streamers can even be "rolled" up to 25 m.
-Rolling is actually not quite the right term because the line is stretched over the water or the distance is shot in.
-However, this is not a switch either, because the guiding hand makes a long movement like in a speycast, but in contrast to the classic spey, the distance is not achieved by repositioning a given length of line, but by letting it shoot.
-This is also not a Skagit cast (although it is most closely related to this area), but casting large huchen streamers requires a hybrid technique.
-I am deliberately speaking of technology here, because in contrast to a style, the unity of device, line and streamer is necessary here, because the whole thing does not work with just any equipment.
-Smaller or lighter streamers can also be switched with a sinker, but this is only possible to a limited extent with T-tips.
+In the video, the casting distance is approx.18 m - 20 m.
+Under other conditions (different spot and a change of the SH-leader ratio and rod) such large streamers can even be "rolled" a few more meters.
+Rolling is actually not quite the right term because the line is stretched above the water as the distance is shot in.
+Because of the sinking shooting head plus-T-Tip in combination with a large large streamer, underhand or switch casting do not work with such a special hucho setup (break in power transition).
+The leading top hand performs a long movement like in a spey cast, but in contrary to the classic spey, the distance is not achieved by repositioning a given length of line, but by letting it shoot.
+This is also not a Skagit cast (although it is most closely related to this way of casting).
+The casting of large huchen streamers requires a hybrid technique.
+I am deliberately speaking of a technique here, because in contrast to a style, the unity of rod, SH and streamer is a must here, because the whole system does not work with just any equipment.
+Smaller or lighter streamers can also be switched with a sinker, but with T-tips this is only possible to a limited extent.

 So if you think to choose a SH weight that is already matching the upper end of the grain window of your rod to get maximum casting weight to roll the streamer then you need to be aware that if you cast the same streamer with the same line overhead, you could break your rod easily because for overhead casts the weight of the streamer needs to be added to the weight of the line!